 Bordeaux Vintage 2014 - is not a great vintage like 2005, 2009 or 2010 but it will be able to secure a position as one of the very good vintages of Bordeaux.

-2014 had an early start with budbreak around 10 days ahead of the 10 years average.
-End of May flowering started on the early terroirs in heterogeneous conditions, whereas the later varieties such as Cabernet-Sauvignon and Franc as well as later terroirs took advantage of a warm and sunny period beginning of June.
-July and August where quite cool and humid and in the second half of August the vintners prepared themselves for a vintage even worse than 2013 but at the end of August everything changed.
-A spledid indian summer througout September and October saved the quality.
-Harvest started for the white grapes started three days later than in 2012 but two weeks later than 2011.
-For the red grapes the harvest startet with Merlot at the end of September and ended with the Cabernets in the second half of October.
-The cool climate during summer provides a higher acidity, the indian summer is responsible for the right ripening.
+The year 2014 started early with bud burst about 10 days before the average of the last 10 years.
+At the end of May, flowering began on the first terroirs in heterogeneous conditions, while the later grape varieties such as Cabernet-Sauvignon and Franc as well as the later terroirs benefited from a warm and sunny period at the beginning of June.
+July and August were quite cool and wet and in the second half of August the winegrowers prepared for an even worse vintage than 2013 but at the end of August everything changed.
+A splendid Indian summer in September and October saved the quality.
+The harvest began for the white grapes three days later than in 2012 but two weeks later than in 2011.
+For the red grapes, the harvest began with the Merlot at the end of September and ended with the Cabernets in the second fortnight of October.
+The cool climate during summer provides higher acidity, the Indian summer is responsible for good ripening.

-The dry white wines are on a very good quality level showing crisp acidity and ripe flavours.
-The noble sweet white wines also take advantage of the higher acidity balancing the opulent sweetness.
-Therefore this vintage seems more on the elegant side.
-The presentation of red wines depends very much on the grape varietes and terroirs.
-Overall the red wines are on a higher quality level than the three previous vintages.
-Saint-Emilion is excellent on the plateau calcaire and shows in general very good wines.
+The dry white wines are of very good quality showing crisp acidity and ripe flavors.
+Noble sweet white wines also benefit from the higher acidity balancing the opulent sweetness.
+Therefore, this vintage looks more elegant.
+The presentation of red wines depends a lot on the grape varieties and terroirs.
+Overall, the red wines are at a higher level of quality than the previous three vintages.
+Saint-Emilion is excellent on the limestone plateau and generally shows very good wines.

-In Pomerol the centre of the plateau was in advantage over the surrounding areas.
+In Pomerol, the center of the plateau was advantageous over the surrounding areas.
 Fronsac was a very positive surprise for 2014.
-In the Médoc the southern part proved to be more heterogenous than the northern part, where especially Saint-Estèphe was homogenous and excellent.
-South of Bordeaux Pessac-Léognan presented a very homogenous picture of a very good quality level with outstanding wines from Haut Brion and La Mission Haut Brion.
+In the Médoc, the southern part turned out to be more heterogeneous than the northern part, where especially Saint-Estèphe was homogeneous and excellent.
+South of Bordeaux, Pessac-Léognan presented a very homogeneous image of a very good level of quality with exceptional wines from Haut Brion and La Mission Haut Brion.

-One last observation: This vintage digests oak in a great way.
-The oak is even not obvious in wines with a 100% new oak barrels for maturation.
-Now there are roughtly twelve month to follow for the maturation of the 2014s untill the bottling in 2016.
-A lot can happen in this period.
-Let us see how the wines will present themselves after bottling, it will be a very interesting tasting again.
+One final observation: this vintage digests oak wonderfully.
+Oak is not even evident in wines with 100% new oak barrels for maturation.
+Now there are about twelve months left for the maturation of the 2014s until bottling in 2016.
+A lot can happen during this period.
+Let's see how the wines will present themselves after bottling, it will again be a very interesting tasting.
 2014 is not a great vintage like 2005, 2009 or 2010 but it will be able to secure a position as one of the very good vintages of Bordeaux.

 by Markus del Monego MW